Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 OMEGA CALIBRE 268 IN 9 CARAT GOLD WITH THE ORIGINAL 9CT OMEGA BUCKLE (CIRCA 1961)

-This outstanding, solid gold Omega watch featuring a cross-hair sub-seconds dial was recently sold from our eBay business listing.
+This outstanding solid gold Omega watch featuring a cross-hair sub-seconds dial was recently sold from our eBay business listing.

 The selection of images below provides some more detail regarding the stunning vintage timepiece.

 The serial number of this watch dates it back to the early part of 1961.
 It was in April 1961 that man first flew in space.
-President Kennedy subsequently addressed congress in 1961 and proposed that “the landing of a man on the moon and returning him safely to the earth” would have occurred by the end of the 1960’s.
+President Kennedy subsequently addressed congress in 1961 and successfully predicted that “the landing of a man on the moon and returning him safely to the earth” would have occurred by the end of the 1960’s.

 The particular watch is powered by a calibre 268 17 jewel movement that is clean and bright looking.
 Overall, this is a classic vintage timepiece with its bold, gold-coloured Arabic numerals, its pale champagne coloured dial and its cross-hair sub-seconds dial.